Home / Resume / Education / Teacher (No Exp)

 After

-Administered MAP assessments and used data to form targeted intervention groups, improving math scores by 15% over one quarter
+Administered MAP assessments and used the data to form targeted intervention groups, improving math scores by 15% in a quarter

-5 mistakes that get teacher resume (no experience) resumes rejected
+5 mistakes that get new teacher resumes rejected

 1